-During our case against the Investigatory Powers Act, it emerged that MI5 has unlawfully stored and mishandled people’s data for a decade, including not deleting it and sharing it when it shouldn’t have.
-MI5 didn’t report its lawbreaking to the surveillance watchdog, and provided false information to get warrants and spy on us.
+During our case against the Investigatory Powers Act, it emerged that MI5 had potentially unlawfully stored and mishandled people’s data for a decade, including not deleting it when it should have done.
+For a long time, MI5 didn’t report its lawbreaking to the surveillance watchdog, and provided false information to get warrants and spy on us.

-These actions breach the safeguards put in place to protect our rights to privacy and free expression.
+These actions breach the safeguards put in place to protect our right to privacy.

 Our data shouldn’t have been collected in the first place.
-To then unlawfully store and share it is scandalous.
-We hope to expose the scope of MI5’s lawlessness and help prevent future misuse of the public’s data.
+To then unlawfully store it is scandalous.
+We hoped to expose the scope of MI5’s lawlessness and help prevent future misuse of the public’s data.

 - Letter from MI5 Director to IPC, 11 March 2019